Outlined below are the new features:

 - Original content is not returned when using these and must be encoded into the page by you.

-These functions help make it much easier to implement more complex experiments that previously required the creation of a lot more custom code to accomplish the same thing.
+These functions help make it much easier to implement more complex testing and personalization experiments that previously required the creation of a lot more custom code to accomplish the same thing.

 Over the next week we will be doing a series of posts of ways these new features can be used in the experiments you do.